 Beaches in the Cyclades

-All Cycladic islands have fantastic beaches with crystal clear waters.
-Many of them are ideal for families, as they are shallow and protected.
-Others are best suited for active travellers, or couples who prefer some quiet time in the sun.
+The Cycladic islands have fantastic beaches with crystal clear waters.
+Many of them are ideal for families, as they are shallow and protected, plus they have loungers and umbrellas.

 The beaches in the Cyclades are very diverse.
 You will find some stunning, long sandy beaches on most islands, like Mykonos, Naxos, Milos, Andros, Sifnos and Serifos.